 Burnett and Mary River systems, Queensland.
 Has been introduced into other systems in southeast Queensland such as the Brisbane, Albert, Coomera, and Stanley Rivers as well as Ennoggera Reservoir.

 Construction of impoundments in the Burnett system has resulted in significant reduction in available habitat and, more importantly, breeding sites.
 Lungfish show considerable reluctance to seek out new spawning grounds and if one that has been used in the past becomes unsuitable due to exposure caused by river regulation (for example), the fish simply re-absorb the eggs, and milt and return again the following year.
 If conditions have not improved, they may continue to do this year after year until they are too old to breed.

-The Australian lungfish belongs to a very ancient group Sarcopterygii (fleshy finned fishes).
-Fossil members of this group have been dated at over 400 million years.
+The Australian lungfish belongs to a very ancient group, Sarcopterygii (fleshy finned fishes).
+Fossil members of this group have been dated at over 400 million years with the lungfishes first appearing about 380 million years ago.
 The Australian fossil record shows up to seven species.
 Fossils identical to N. forsteri found in northern New South Wales have been dated at 100 Million years, during the early Cretaceous Period, making this species a member of the oldest extant vertebrate genus.